grpc/grpc.github.io/docs/tutorials/basic/dart.md

 <p class="lead">This tutorial provides a basic Dart programmer's introduction to
 working with gRPC.</p>

+<p class="note">Dart gRPC is currently in beta.
+Please help us out by
+[filing issues](https://github.com/grpc/grpc-dart/issues/new) if you encounter any.</p>

 By walking through this example you'll learn how to:

 - Define a service in a .proto file.